 I will be sitting for an examination in the October session.
 Should I apply before the first deadline?

 Yes.
 You should apply by the July deadline, indicating that you intend to sit for an examination in September.

 Is it possible to apply to follow another course at UM if I have not yet completed the one I am currently following?

-Students may be allowed to register for concurrent courses if the student’s workload does not exceed 75 ECTS credits per academic year in the case of full-time students or if the student’s workload does not exceed 45 ECTS credits per academic year in the case of part-time students; or
+Students may be allowed to register for concurrent courses if the student’s workload does not exceed 75 ECTS credits per academic year in the case of full-time students or if the student’s workload does not exceed 45 ECTS credits per academic year in the case of part-time students

 I am in my final year of a course at UM and I would like to pursue further studies at the University.
 When should I apply?